NWSOFT-ORG/NWEdit/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 ```

+Thanks to overture for the phplint tool, and thanks to people who wrote greate code on Gist and stack overflow.

 # Installing dependencies